Jordan River Dam

-The Jordan River Dam, officially the Jordan River Diversion Dam, and known locally simply as Diversion Dam, is a dam located in Jordan River, British Columbia, Canada.
-It is part of the second hydroelectric development on Vancouver Island.
+The Jordan River Diversion Dam, known locally simply as Diversion Dam, is a dam on the Jordan River in Jordan River, British Columbia, Canada.
+Part of a multi-dam hydroelectric system operated by BC Hydro, the facility provides approximately 35% of Vancouver Island's generating capacity.
+It was the second hydroelectric development on Vancouver Island, succeeding the Goldstream Powerhouse.

 History

+Construction and early years

 The largest of the disused trestles formerly shared by the flume and the railway.

 Prior to the dam's construction, the Goldstream Powerhouse was the main source of electricity to Victoria.
-Upon completion, it dwarfed the previous plant.
+The Jordan River facility dwarfed the previous plant upon its completion.

-The Vancouver Island Power Company, a subsidiary of British Columbia Electric Railway, completed construction of the smaller Bear Creek Dam and the main Jordan River Diversion Dam in 1911.
-At 126 ft from top to bottom, the Diversion Dam was upon its construction, the highest dam in Canada.
-Water flowed through a 31,600 ft long flume to the penstock above the power house.
-The construction of the dam, due to its remoteness, required the construction of a three-foot narrow gauge railway as well as a cable-railway for the initial ascent from Jordan River.
-From 1912 to 1931, continual improvements and additional generators pushed the capacity of the power house to 26 megawatts.
+The Vancouver Island Power Company, a subsidiary of the British Columbia Electric Railway, completed construction of both the smaller Bear Creek Dam and the main Jordan River Diversion Dam in 1911.
+At 126 ft from top to bottom, the Diversion Dam was, upon completion, the highest dam in Canada.
+Water flowed through a 31600 ft long flume to a penstock above the power house.

+The dam's remote location required the construction of a 3 ft narrow gauge railway and a cable-railway for the initial ascent from the Jordan River valley.
+From 1912 to 1931, continual improvements and additional generators increased the capacity of the power house to 26 megawatts.

+1971 modernisation

-In 1971 the flume was replaced by a 7 km tunnel, with a penstock flowing down to a new power house, located across the river from the original.
-The same year, the accompanying service railway was also dismantled.
-A Japanese built generator replaced the old equipment, boosting power output from 26 megawatts to 175 megawatts.
+In 1971, the original flume was replaced by a 7 km tunnel, with a penstock feeding a new power house situated across the river from the original.
+The accompanying service railway was dismantled the same year.
+A single high-head Francis turbine and generator manufactured by Fuji Electric of Japan replaced the earlier equipment, increasing power output from 26 megawatts to 175–183 megawatts.

+System description

+The Jordan River hydroelectric system comprises several interconnected components.
+Water collected at Bear Creek Dam and the Diversion Dam feeds the Jordan River Diversion Reservoir, the largest impoundment in the system, with a surface area of approximately 18 km2 and a licensed full supply storage of about 20.5×10^6 m³, roughly equivalent to 3.5 days of generation capacity.

+From there, the Jack Elliott equalization reservoir (a much smaller headpond of about 1.6 km2 at full pool, holding only a few hours of storage) regulates flow into an 8.8 km long tunnel.
+Water then drops through a steel penstock over the final 330 ft of vertical height before reaching the turbine at the generating station near the river mouth.